bobgru/conifer/README.md

 Example programs show how to draw an individual tree, and an array of them.
 There is also an example (under development) to draw a legend to describe the meaning of the parameters.
-To show what I'm looking for, include a hand-drawn legend below, inspired by an image from _The Self-Made Tapestry_ by Philip Ball.
+To show what I'm looking for, I include a hand-drawn legend below, inspired by an image from _The Self-Made Tapestry_ by Philip Ball.

 Sadly, the trees appear dead, because I have yet to figure out how to use